SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 23 May, 2024
+### 📅 Friday, 24 May, 2024
 ------
 ### Events
 ------
-- **National Lucky Penny Day**: Celebrated on May 23rd, this quirky holiday encourages people to look down and spot a penny on the ground, which is often considered a symbol of good luck.
+As of my knowledge cutoff date in early 2023, one event that is annually recognized in the United States on May 24 is:

+- National Brother's Day: Celebrated on May 24 each year, National Brother's Day honors the brothers in our lives.
+Whether they are older or younger, brothers can have a significant influence on our lives.
+This day is an opportunity for siblings to show appreciation for one another.

-Please note that events can vary widely from year to year, and there might be additional events, both recurring and one-time, scheduled for May 23rd in the USA.
-For the most up-to-date information, it would be advisable to check current event calendars or news closer to the date.
+Please note that specific events can also be scheduled for May 24 in any
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings and let your heart 💖 be the compass guiding you towards amazing adventures 🚀.
-Embrace each day with a smile 😊 and spread kindness like confetti 🎉!"
+"Believe in the magic of new beginnings and embrace each day with an open heart. 💖✨ Every sunrise is a canvas for your dreams to take flight. 🌅🚀"